Middleton parents push back against state’s school mask mandate

 MIDDLETON, MASS.
-(WHDH) - Middleton Public School parents pushed back on the state’s school mask mandate at a School Committee meeting Monday night.
+(WHDH) - Middleton parents pushed back on the state’s school mask mandate at a School Committee meeting Monday night.

 The Department of Elementary and Secondary Education’s current mandate requires all public school students ages 5 and up to wear masks in school unless 80 percent of the school’s students and staff are vaccinated.